Ratko92/hardware/ti/cc2538dk/assembly/README.md

-These are the assembly instructions for a [Thingsquare IoT cloud](http://thingsquare.com/) system based on the Texas Instruments CC2538 wireless System-on-a-Chip.
+These are the assembly instructions for a [Thingsquare](http://thingsquare.com/) system based on the Texas Instruments CC2538 wireless System-on-a-Chip.

 A TI CC2538-based Thingsquare IoT cloud system consists of a number of